What is E-Commerce?

 Since E-Commerce is all about transactions, it makes sense to look at it by the numbers.
 Here are some calculations relating to this computerized system:

-Our E-Commerce Solution
+Our E-Commerce Solution: NetSuite SuiteCommerce

 With its ability to remotely access information, link devices, and accomplish numerous tasks, the Cloud is particularly suited to E-Commerce projects.
 We typically use NetSuite’s renowned SuiteCommerce platform to build solutions for our clientele.

 The primary benefit of this system is its “omnichannel” features.
 SuiteCommerce allows for streamlined shopper experiences on various devices.
-Modern customers expect to have the same shopping experience, whether they’re browsing from a smart phone, tablet, or laptop.
+Modern customers expect to have the same shopping experience, whether they’re browsing from a smartphone, tablet, or laptop.
 This means that separate E-Commerce programs for each simply won’t do.

 - Point of Sale functionality.